-400 more isolation beds ready: CHP
+400 more isolation beds ready: HA

 The Hospital Authority today said 400 isolation beds will be available in the coming week to help accommodate the increasing number of confirmed COVID-19 cases in the city.

-Hospital Authority Chief Manager (Patient Safety and Risk Management) Dr Sara Ho made the statement during a press briefing where 59 new cases were reported.
+Hospital Authority Chief Manager (Patient Safety & Risk Management) Dr Sara Ho made the statement during a press briefing where 59 new cases were reported.

 “The Hospital Authority retrofitted some general wards in seven clusters to have negative pressure facilities.
 So, 400 beds will be in operation next week and we are exploring additional beds, to be retrofitted, so as to have negative pressure facilities to accommodate more patients in view of the increasing pressure (due to) the increasing number of confirmed cases.”